andrechuakj/tp/docs/2101UserGuide.md

 <div markdown="block" class="alert alert-primary">:bulb:
 The find commands are powerful tools to help you work faster.
 Want to view the attendance of Nicholas, but you don’t want to scroll through the member list?
-Use the `findMember` then follow it with the `viewMember` command to achieve that.
+Use the `findMember` command then follow it with the `viewMember` command to achieve that.
 This is applicable for both members and events!
 </div>